wso2/docs-apk/en/docs/apk-deck/identity-platform/idp/third-party-idp.md

 1. Decode the access token using a JWT decoder (e.g., [https://jwt.io/](https://jwt.io/)).
 2. [Create an organization in APK](../../../../administration/organizations/#create-an-organization).

-     Enter the `organizationClaimValue:` related value that corresponds to the IdP when creating a Custom Resource (CR) for the organization.
+     Enter the `organizationClaimValue:` related value that corresponds to the IdP when creating the organization.
 Note that the `organizationClaimValue:` is unique to each IdP.

 ## Step 10 - Invoke the System API